When deciding to learn Crochet, I started a list of bloggers to follow. After suggestions in online crochet groups and from friends, it grew.

 Chiwei has been blogging full time for years.
 Her blog has evolved and is now dedicated to crochet pattern designing.

 I Love: Chiwei’s video tutorials are excellent!
 Her designs are modern and the amigurumi patterns are adorable.

 Natalia Kononova is a crochet and knitting designer based near Philadelphia, USA.

-What We Love: Natalia’s designs are stunning!
-There are so many options for gorgeous sweaters, tees, skirts, dresses, bags, for little ones, home decor, and fiber jewelry.
-The images are beautiful and there is so much detail in all the designs.
-You can literally spend hours, just browsing her gallery.
+I Love: Natalia’s designs are stunning!
+There are gorgeous sweaters, tees, skirts, dresses, bags, for little ones, home decor, and fiber jewelry.

-What We Love: The designs for mandalas are exquisite.
+I Love: The designs for mandalas are exquisite.
 Tatsiana’s designs for home decor are also lovely.
-So many great patterns to choose from.
-Her wide variety of tutorials will help you in your crocheting endeavors.
+Great patterns to choose from.

-What We Love: Lucy’s writing about her crochet adventures is really engaging.
-The Crochet Along posts are lovely to read as are the designs and ideas shared in each post.
-Lucy has a strong readership who love her designs and projects.
+I Love: Lucy’s writing about her crochet adventures is really engaging.
+The Crochet Along posts are lovely to read.

-What We Love: Niki’s posts about free crochet patterns are a good resource.
-Her tutorials focus on different techniques and the free patterns she designs are fun.
+I Love: Niki’s posts about free crochet patterns are a good resource.
+Her tutorials focus on different techniques.

 Marie is a crochet and knitting blogger, podcaster and teacher.
 She learned to crochet from her maternal grandmother in the early 80s.

 I Love: Marie is a prolific crocheter and supports other crochet designers by regularly joining them together in a common event.